 Eva Glavenius is project coordinator at the Institution of Mathematics and Computer Science at Karlstad University.
 As project coordinator her focus is on project administration and coordination of research projects as well as coordination of projects in collaboration with industry.
 She has been an active member of SNITS, a group for collaboration between IT-students and the regional IT industry, a work that made her a co-recipient of the Karlstad University’s collaboration award in 2011.
 Prior to her position at Karlstad University she has been working in the IT industry, primarily with software development, software testing and project management.

-Sabrina Kirrane joined the WU as a postdoctoral researcher in September 2015.
+Sabrina Kirrane joined the Vienna University of Economics and Business (WU) as a postdoctoral researcher in September 2015.
 Prior to taking up the position at WU she was a researcher at the Insight Centre for Data Analytics, Ireland.
 Her PhD focused on the problem of access control for the Web of Data.
 Before that she spent several years working in Industry on topics around data integration and security, such as system security requirements their and implementation in an application service provider environment.
 Dr. Kirrane is a guest editor for the Journal of Web Semantics special issue on Security, Privacy and Policy for the Semantic Web and Linked Data and a co-organiser of the PrivOn workshop series on Society, Privacy and the Semantic Web – Policy and Technology.
 Her research interests include: privacy, security, reasoning, querying, data analytics, Semantic Web, and Linked Data.